 Communication with your child's teacher is vital.
 Please plan to attend Parent/Teacher Conferences.
 They will be held in the fall and in the spring.
 Additional meeting times between you and your child's teacher can also be arranged.
 Please call or email your child's teacher to resolve concerns before contacting the principal.

-Teaching and learning takes time and energy, and to promote a healthy work/life balance for our teachers and staff, we have set times and encourage our staff to limit their communication via email to the hours listed.
-Because of this, please do not expect staff to return an email to you between the hours of 4:00 p.m. and 7:45 a.m.
-It is also common practice to expect a 3-business day window between receipt of an email and response.
+Please limit your communication to teachers to school hours.
+Messages sent outside of school hours may not be reviewed until the following school day.

-VACATION
+REQUESTING VACATION